thesse1/webmethods-api-gateway-staging/README.md

   - After this is done, the changes from the developer's local repository are committed to the VCS.

-  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to DEV-INT or DEV-EXT using the wm_{test_}apigw_staging_deploy_to_dev_int or dev_ext pipeline.
+  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to DEV_INT or DEV_EXT using the wm_{test_}apigw_staging_deploy_to_dev_int or dev_ext pipeline.

-  - The changed API can now be tested on DEV-INT or DEV-EXT environment.
+  - The changed API can now be tested on DEV_INT or DEV_EXT environment.

-  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to STAGE-INT or STAGE-EXT using the wm_{test_}apigw_staging_deploy_to_stage_int or stage_ext pipeline.
+  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to STAGE_INT or STAGE_EXT using the wm_{test_}apigw_staging_deploy_to_stage_int or stage_ext pipeline.

-  - The changed API can now be tested on STAGE-INT or STAGE-EXT environment.
+  - The changed API can now be tested on STAGE_INT or STAGE_EXT environment.

-  - After successful testing, someone can now merge the feature branch into the master branch and propagate the changes by publishing the API project from the master branch to PROD-INT or PROD-EXT using the wm_{test_}apigw_staging_deploy_to_prod_int or prod_ext pipeline.
+  - After successful testing, someone can now merge the feature branch into the master branch and propagate the changes by publishing the API project from the master branch to PROD_INT or PROD_EXT using the wm_{test_}apigw_staging_deploy_to_prod_int or prod_ext pipeline.

 ### Option B: Using the export/import pipelines